-Name of Contractor Description of the purpose(s) for which Contractor will receive/access PII Type of PII that Contractor will receive/access Check all that apply: <input type="checkbox"/> Student PII <input type="checkbox"/> APPR Data Contract Term Contract Start Date Contract End Date Subcontractor Written Agreement Requirement A contractor will not utilize subcontractors without a written contract that requires the subcontractors to adhere to, at a minimum, materially similar data protection obligations imposed on the contractor by state and federal laws and regulations, and the Contract. (check applicable option) <input type="checkbox"/> Contractor will not utilize subcontractors. <input type="checkbox"/> Contractor will utilize subcontractors.
+Name of Contractor Common Sense, Inc. Description of the purpose(s) for which Contractor will receive/access PII Common Sense Education provides educators and schools with research-based classroom resources and free online tools to help students harness technology for learning and life.
+Type of PII that Contractor will receive/access Check all that apply: <input checked="" type="checkbox"/> Student PII <input type="checkbox"/> APPR Data Contract Term Contract Start Date Contract End Date Subcontractor Written Agreement Requirement Contractor will not utilize subcontractors without a written contract that requires the subcontractors to adhere to, at a minimum, materially similar data protection obligations imposed on the contractor by state and federal laws and regulations, and the Contract. (check applicable option) <input type="checkbox"/> Contractor will not utilize subcontractors. <input checked="" type="checkbox"/> Contractor will utilize subcontractors.
 Data Transition and Secure Destruction Upon expiration or termination of the Contract, Contractor shall: Securely transfer data to EA, or a successor contractor at the EA's option and written discretion, in a format agreed to by the parties.Securely delete and destroy data.
 Challenges to Data Accuracy Parents, teachers or principals who seek to challenge the accuracy of PII will do so by contacting the EA.
-If a correction to data is deemed necessary, the EA will notify the Contractor.
-The contractor agrees to facilitate such corrections within 21 days of receiving the EA's written request.
+If a correction to data is deemed necessary, the EA will notify Contractor.
+Contractor agrees to facilitate such corrections within 21 days of receiving the EA's written request.

-Secure Storage and Data Security Please describe where PII will be stored and the protections taken to ensure PII will be protected: (check all that apply) <input type="checkbox"/> Using a cloud or infrastructure owned and hosted by a third party. <input type="checkbox"/> Using Contractor owned and hosted solution <input type="checkbox"/> Other: Please describe how data security and privacy risks will be mitigated in a manner that does not compromise the security of the data: Encryption Data will be encrypted while in motion and at rest.
+Secure Storage and Data Security Please describe where PII will be stored and the protections taken to ensure PII will be protected: (check all that apply) <input checked="" type="checkbox"/> Using a cloud or infrastructure owned and hosted by a third party. <input type="checkbox"/> Using Contractor owned and hosted solution <input type="checkbox"/> Other: Please describe how data security and privacy risks will be mitigated in a manner that does not compromise the security of the data: Common Sense has separately provided its Data Security and Privacy Policy.
+Encryption Data will be encrypted while in motion and at rest.

 CONTRACTOR

-[Signature]
+[Signature] ID: wxA9aH8aQvFCWtB82Ke6A1T

-[Printed Name]
+[Printed Name] David Kuizenga

-[Title]
+[Title] Chief Financial Officer

-Date:
+Date: 3/10/2025